UBC-biol525D/UBC-biol525D.github.io/index.md

 Modified work (c) 2020 Kathryn Hodgins, Julia Kreiner, Tom Booker

+Modified work (c) 2021 Tom Booker, Julia Kreiner

 This program is distributed under the MIT (X11) License, which should be distributed with the package.
 If not, it can be found here: http://www.opensource.org/licenses/mit-license.php

 ## About this site:

-   This site is powered by GithubPages, and the code backing it is on GitHub [here](https://github.com/UBC-biol525D/).
+   This site is powered by GithubPages, and the code backing it is on GitHub [here](https://github.com/UBC-biol525D/UBC-biol525D.github.io).